How to invest

 NAV is used to describe the current value of all assets held within a property fund less any debt associated with the fund.
 NAV typically works on a per-share basis, meaning it shows the market value of an individual share within a fund.
 Investors looking to enter an investment on the secondary market will compare the NAV with the current asking price to ensure it is inline with the underlying market value.

 In a property fund, GAV and NAV are measures used by a manager to communicate the investment value of the assets within the fund.
 The methods of calculating such measures vary with geography, industry and investor preferences.
-GAV is simply the sum of the market value of all assets within a fund whereas calculating NAV is a little more complex.
-One of the most common valuation methods used to determine NAV is based on the discounted cash flow (DCF) analysis.
+GAV is the sum of the market value of all assets within a fund whereas calculating NAV accounts for the debt associated with the fund.
+One of the most common valuation methods used to determine GAV and NAV is based on the discounted cash flow (DCF) analysis.
 At the core of this concept is the notion that the value of an asset is determined by the future cash flows the asset generates.
 In the case of commercial property these future cash flows are it’s ongoing rental stream and future sale proceeds.

-Using the DCF analysis, NAV is then simply calculated by applying a discount rate to future unlevered cash flows.
-Investors will often use NAV as a benchmark to assess the attractiveness of a deal when entering through the secondary market.
+Using the DCF analysis, GAV is determined by applying a discount rate to future unlevered cash flows and NAV is calculated by applying a discount rate to future levered cash flows.
+Investors will often use NAV as a benchmark to assess the attractiveness of a deal when entering through the secondary market

 The Investment Team at Jasper will often gather comparable sales and leasing transactions and other market benchmarks to ensure that our GAV and NAV measures are in line with the market.
 All investments that are offered on the Jasper platform are backed by thorough independent market valuations and sense checked by an investment committee.